 There are two main types of neuropathic pain, known as stimulus-evoked and stimulus-independent.

-Neuropathic pain presents as a result of injury or illness that interferes with the nerves that are usually involved in the transmission of pain signals.
-This damage occurs when the nerves are compressed, entrapped, sectioned, bruised or stretched.
+Neuropathic pain presents as a result of injury or illness that interferes with the nerves involved in the transmission of pain signals.
+This damage occurs when the nerves are compressed, entrapped, sectioned, bruised, or stretched.

-When damage to the nerves that are involved in the signaling of pain pathways are activated, the signals can be permanently or intermittently activated, even in the absence of noxious stimuli.
+When damage to the nerves involved in the signaling of pain pathways is activated, the signals can be permanently or intermittently activated, even in the absence of noxious stimuli.

-There are various circumstances that may cause damage to the nerves and lead to the presentation of neuropathic pain.
+Various circumstances may cause damage to the nerves and lead to the presentation of neuropathic pain.
 These include:

 - Back pain